FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/cert_config.md

 generated/rpc/chain
 ├── 172.25.0.3 # Please refer to the actual IP
 │   ├── agencyABcosRpcService # RPC Service Directory for Institution A │   │   ├── sdk               # The SDK certificate directory.
-The SDK client can copy certificates from this directory to connect to the RPC service.
+The SDK client can copy certificates from this directory to connect to the RPC service
 │   │   │   ├── ca.crt				# SSL Connection Root Certificate
 │   │   │   ├── cert.cnf			# SSL Certificate Configuration
 │   │   │   ├── sdk.crt				# SSL Connection Certificate